Lompoc, California: In popular culture

 In 2010, Playboy named Jasper's, a local bar, one of the top 10 dive bars in the country.
-The bar is the setting of the classic 1940 W.C.
-Fields comedy The Bank Dick.
-Lompoc is also frequently referred to in the TV cartoon series Roger Ramjet, though consistently mispronounced "Lom-pock."
+The bar is the setting of the classic 1940 W. C. Fields comedy The Bank Dick.
+Lompoc is also frequently referred to in the TV cartoon series Roger Ramjet, though consistently mispronounced "Lom-pock".
+The Australian punk rock band Lompoc County Splatterheads were named from an episode where the hero refers to "local louts as a bunch of 'Splatter heads'."

+In Call of Duty: Ghosts, Lompoc is the setting of the Extinction map "Exodus".